monitorjain/tesla-powerwall-observability-plugin/README.md

 # tesla-powerwall-observability-plugin
-A fun observability project for Tesla product owners
+This is a fun observability project themed Dynatrace plugin for Tesla product owners

-Super straightforward to observe and manage your Tesla Powerwall with this Python service
+Think this is difficult, think again.
+Its super straightforward to observe and manage your Tesla Powerwall with this Python service

 Outcomes: